 Custodial credit risk is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
 The State's policy regarding custodial credit risk is detailed in Chapter 34 of the State Statutes.
 In brief, any federal or state bank, credit union or savings bank may be designated a public depository.
 A surety bond may be required.
 The State's insured deposits are covered by the Federal Deposit Insurance Corporation (FDIC) and an appropriation for losses on public deposits.
-In the event of loss, the division of banking makes payments up to \$400,000 per depositor for the excess of the payments made by the Federal Deposit Insurance Corporation or the Wisconsin Credit Union Savings Insurance Corporation.
+In the event of loss, the division of banking makes payments up to \$400,000 per deposit Insurance Corporation Credit Union Savings Insurance Corporation.
+Payments made by the Federal Deposit Insurance Corporation Credit Union Savings Insurance Corporation.
 Payments are made, until the funds available in the appropriation are exhausted, in the order in which satisfactory proofs of loss are received by the State's Department of Financial Institutions.